rudransh61/github-sentimental-analysis/README.md

 ```

-This project analyzes GitHub issues and pull requests (PRs) sentiment using natural language processing techniques and generates AI-powered reviews using MindsDB's Gwmini model.
+This project analyzes GitHub issues and pull requests (PRs) sentiment using natural language processing techniques and generates AI-powered reviews using MindsDB's Gemini model.

 ## Installation